Interestment’s Top 10 Ways to Eat a COW

 The most traditional and simple way to eat a cow is to lop off a nice big chunk of it, tie it with string to make it look like a buxom woman’s thigh in tight stockings, and then cook in a hot oven until it’s pink in the middle and brown at the edge.
 Serve on a plate to your spouse in return for a grateful lingering kiss on the mouth and a cupped breast.

 Enjoy it as Steak and Chips

-If you’re shouting at some cows from the side of a field, stop for a second and concentrate on studying the mid-section of their sides instead – that’s where the really good meat is.
+If you’re looking at some cows from the side of a field, stop for a second and really focus on the mid-section of their sides – that’s where the really good meat is.
 The seasoned diner knows that ribeye is by far the best steak, and it should arrive on your fork just about half-cooked.

 Grind it up and make Cheeseburgers

-Every adult cow probably contains enough meat to make absolutely loads of cheeseburgers, which are now largely consumed in dim-lit restaurants accompanied by an old empty mayonnaise jar hilariously filled with Long Island Ice Tea.
-Mmmmmm…… mmmmmmm…. mmmmmmmm.
-YUM.
+Every adult cow contains enough meat to make a few nice cheeseburgers, which are increasingly consumed in dim-lit restaurants where they serve Long Island Ice Teas in old jam jars.

 Slow cook part of its face to make Ox Cheeks

 It wasn’t always fashionable to eat a cow’s face, presumably because in some countries cows are treated like gods, their bovine features considered too beautiful to scoff.
 Not any more.
 Now we slow cook their heads and eat them with carrots.